French-born diplomat wins presidency in ex-Soviet Georgia

-TBILISI, Georgia (AP) — Georgian election officials say a French-born former foreign minister has won a presidential runoff, marking the last time citizens of the ex-Soviet nation elected their head of state by popular vote.
+TBILISI, Georgia (AP) — A French-born former foreign minister has won a presidential runoff, election officials said Thursday, marking the last time citizens of the ex-Soviet nation elected their head of state by popular vote.

-The Central Election Commission said Thursday that with 99.9 percent of precincts counted, Salome Zurabishvili has won nearly 60 percent of the vote, while her rival, Grigol Vashadze, polled just over 40 percent in Wednesday’ ballot.
+The Central Election Commission said that Salome Zurabishvili had won nearly 60 percent of the vote, while her rival, Grigol Vashadze, polled just over 40 percent in Wednesday’ ballot.

-Zurabishvili ran as an independent, but backed by the ruling Georgian Dream party.
-Vashadze was supported by a coalition of opposition forces.
+Zurabishvili, 66, ran as an independent, but was backed by the ruling Georgian Dream party.
+Vashadze, 60, was supported by a coalition of opposition forces led by former president Mikheil Saakashvili’s United National Movement.
+Both candidates served stints as Georgia’s foreign minister.

-Georgia, a country with 4 million people in the volatile Caucasus region, is transitioning to a parliamentary republic.
-Presidential powers have been substantially reduced and after the new president’s six-year term ends, future heads of state will be chosen by delegates.
+Georgia, a country with 4 million people in the volatile Caucasus region, is transitioning to a parliamentary republic, with the prime minister becoming the most powerful figure in the country.
+After the new president’s six-year term ends, future heads of state will be chosen by delegates.

 Most Read Nation & World Stories